naeem-bebit/naeem-bebit/README.md

 ### Hi there, Naeem here 👋

-- 🔭 I’m currently working on Computer Vision(CV) with Tensofflow
+- 🔭 I’m currently working on Computer Vision(CV) with Tensorflow, Pytorch
 - 🌱 I’m currently learning FastAPI
 - 💬 Ask me about machine learning or business intelligence
 - 📫 How to reach me: naeemhussien[a]gmail.com